-The ensemble Kalman filter (EnKF) was first proposed by Evensen 28 [@] and further developed by [Burgers et al. 98] and [Evensen 03, Evensen07].
+The ensemble Kalman filter (EnKF) was first proposed by Evensen [Evensen 94] and further developed by [Burgers et al. 98] and [Evensen 03, Evensen07].
+For the current status and the potential of the EnKF we refer to [Kalnay 09].
 It is related to particle filters in the context that a particle is identical to an ensemble member.
 EnKF is a sequential filter method, which means that the model is integrated forward in time and, whenever observations are available, these are used to reinitialize the model before the integration continues.
 The EnKF originated as a version of the Extended Kalman Filter (EKF) [Jazwinski 70],[Bucy 65] for large problems.
 The classical KF [Kalman 60] method is optimal in the sense of minimizing the variance only for linear systems and Gaussian statistics.

 Similar to the particle filter method, the EnKF stems from a Monte Carlo integration of the Fokker-Planck equation governing the evolution of the PDF that describes the prior, forecast, and error statistics.
 In the analysis step, each ensemble member is updated according to the KF scheme and replaces the covariance matrix by the sample covariance computed from the ensemble.
 However, the EnKF presents two potential problems namely:

 Even though the EnKF uses full non-linear dynamics to propagate the forecast error statistics, the EnKF assumes that all probability distributions involved are Gaussian.
 The updated ensemble preserves only the first two moments of the posterior.

-Let $p(\mathbf{x})$ denote the Gaussian prior probability density distribution of the state vector \mathbf{x} with mean μ and covariance Q
+Let p(x) denote the Gaussian prior probability density distribution of the state vector x with mean μ and covariance Q